-Hendra virus was first described in 1994 following an outbreak of acute respiratory disease in a Thoroughbred training stable in Australia in which horses and one human were fatally infected.
-Sporadic cases continue to occur in eastern Australia, typically presenting as an acute febrile illness, and rapidly progressing with variable system involvement, but notably acute respiratory and/or severe neurologic disease.
+Hendra virus was first described in 1994 after an outbreak of acute respiratory disease in a Thoroughbred training stable in Australia in which horses and one person were fatally infected.
+Sporadic cases continue to occur in eastern Australia, typically presenting as an acute febrile illness and rapidly progressing with variable system involvement, notably acute respiratory and/or severe neurologic disease.
 Fruit bats (suborder Megachiroptera) are the natural reservoir of the virus.
-Hendra virus is classified as a biosafety Level 4 agent (defined as posing a high risk of life-threatening disease in humans), and the use of safe work practices and personal protective equipment is essential to manage the risk of human exposure.
+Hendra virus is classified as a biosafety Level 4 agent (defined as posing a high risk of life-threatening disease in people), and the use of safe work practices and personal protective equipment is essential to manage the risk of human exposure.
 The earlier names of equine morbillivirus and acute equine respiratory syndrome are no longer appropriate.

 Etiology and Pathogenesis

 Hendra virus is a large, pleomorphic enveloped RNA virus.
 Although initially considered to be more closely related to members of the genus Morbillivirus than to other genera in the family Paramyxoviridae, subsequent studies showed limited sequence homology with respiroviruses, morbilliviruses, and rubuloviruses and negligible immunologic cross-reactivity with other paramyxoviruses.
 Hendra virus is genetically and antigenically closely related to Nipah virus (see Nipah Virus Infection), with which it shares >90% amino acid homology.
 Both viruses have been classified in a new genus, Henipavirus, in the subfamily Paramyxovirinae.